Diesel locomotive: Mitigation

 In 2008, the United States Environmental Protection Agency (EPA) mandated regulations requiring all new or refurbished diesel locomotives to meet Tier II pollution standards that slash the amount of allowable soot by 90% and require an 80% reduction in nitrogen oxide emissions.
 See List of low emissions locomotives.

-Other technologies that are being deployed to reduce locomotive emissions and fuel consumption include "Genset" switching locomotives and hybrid Green Goat designs.
+Other technologies that are being deployed to reduce diesel locomotive emissions and fuel consumption include "Genset" switching locomotives and hybrid Green Goat designs.
 Genset locomotives use multiple smaller high-speed diesel engines and generators (generator sets), rather than a single medium-speed diesel engine and a single generator.
 Because of the cost of developing clean engines, these smaller high-speed engines are based on already developed truck engines.
 Green Goats are a type of hybrid switching locomotive utilizing a small diesel engine and a large bank of rechargeable batteries.
 Switching locomotives are of particular concern as they typically operate in a limited area, often in or near urban centers, and spend much of their time idling.
 Both designs reduce pollution below EPA Tier II standards and cut or eliminate emissions during idle.